dwyl/live_navigate/README.md

 end
 ```

-The HTML is updated to:
+We `import LiveNavWeb.CoreComponents` to have access to the built-in "core components".
+The HTML is updated to

 ```elixir
 #P2.ex